Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 "limitations": [

-"DNA does not measure current glucose, insulin sensitivity, diet, or symptoms.",
+"DNA does not measure current folate, B12, homocysteine, or other nutrient levels.",

-"This panel does not diagnose diabetes or recommend a nutrition protocol."
+"This panel does not diagnose a deficiency or recommend a diet, dose, or supplement.",

 ],